ShaneCarr/longitechConnect/README.txt

 Logitech documents

-I have learned a bit from the kernel source code hid-logitech-dj, but the "official" Logitech specification (HID++ 1.0) was much more useful.
+---- kernel source code hid-logitech-dj, but the "official" Logitech specification (HID++ 1.0) was much more useful.
 These documents can be found on <https://lekensteyn.nl/files/logitech/>.